Haftamu-Hailu/CC_Final_Project2020/research/TUTORIAL.md

 From the above three figure, we can easily understand that why Tableau is a popular BI tool.
 As we can see from the animation within 5 years, Tableau shows an amazing progress in the BI industry and now it is the second most used tool next to microsoft power BI.

   #### Tableau success stories of Enterprises
  Digital transformation is now seen as a key strategic initiative and business intelligence tools have evolved to help companies make       the most of their data investments.
-Below we listed a few success stories of enterprises using tableau as a main BI solution [Tableau as BI tool](https://www.tableau.com/learn/articles/business-intelligence-examples)
+Below we listed a few success stories of [enterprises] (https://www.tableau.com/learn/articles/business-intelligence-examples) using tableau as their BI platform

   - **HelloFresh**: centralized digital marketing reporting to increase conversions
   -  **Coca-Cola**: Bottling Company maximized operational efficiency